-Glee itself took a shot at Twilight in the episode "Theatricality", where Principal Figgins informs Tina that she must abandon her Goth look due to the pseudo-vampirism caused by the popularity of the book series.
+- Took a shot at Twilight in the episode "Theatricality", where Principal Figgins informs Tina that she must abandon her Goth look due to the pseudo-vampirism caused by the popularity of the book series.

 - Also a barrage of Take Thats in "The Sue Sylvester Shuffle" in the top ten losers of the year.

 - Glee also took shots at Britney Spears and Lindsay Lohan ("You have Britney and her shaved head, Lindsay Lohan looks like something out of lord of the rings" - Emma Pillsbury, season 1, episode 14) before having them both guest star on the show in later seasons!

 - Even after Britney appeared, they took shots at her in season 4, having a whole episode dedicated to parodying her depression back in 2007.

-It was taken Up to Eleven in the episode "Guilty Pleasures" in which Jake wants to perform a song by Chris Brown, and upon learning this the girls of the Glee Club (even shy girl Marley) corner him to change his mind because of how much they hate him, particularly Tina, who states with a yell "the dude is a psychopath!"
+- The episode "Guilty Pleasures" in which Jake wants to perform a song by Chris Brown, and upon learning this the girls of the Glee Club (even shy girl Marley) corner him to change his mind because of how much they hate him, particularly Tina, who states with a yell "the dude is a psychopath!"
 (Ironically, they don't have a problem with his doing "My Prerogative" by another singer called Brown known for beating up his partner.)

 - SCTV's Bob and Doug McKenzie were created as a Take That to the Canadian Broadcasting Corporation.
 In Canada, the show ran two minutes longer than in the U.S. (due to fewer commercials).
 The CBC required SCTV to fill these two "extra" minutes with "distinctively Canadian content."
 The writers and performers mocked this idea: "What do you want us to do?
 Throw up a map of Canada and sit there wearing tuques and parkas?"
 They ended up doing exactly that to prove their point of how ridiculous the CBC mandate was... and ended up creating the most popular characters in the show's history.

 - Executive Meddling led to an example during the first season of WKRP in Cincinnati.
 CBS wanted more broad, kid-friendly comedy in the show.
 Producer Hugh Wilson wrote "Fish Story" to give them what they wanted while showing how wrong they were - a broad farce with silly costumes (Herb in the WKRP "carp" costume fighting the WPIG pig), pratfalls, and contrived explanations.
 Wilson hated the episode, and wrote it under a pseudonym as the last episode in CBS' initial 13-episode order.
 The Take That backfired, as the episode got great ratings, and has always been one of the fans' favorite episodes.

-How I Met Your Mother had an interesting in-universe Take That.
+- Had an interesting in-universe Take That.
 Ted finds out that his ex-fiance's ex-boyfriend made a movie called The Wedding Bride, which is a retelling of the whole marital drama between the trio except blatantly skewed in favor of the ex-boyfriend.
 To Ted's horror, the main antagonist of the film is called "Jed", and is played up to be the biggest, most unsympathetic Jerkass in the history of the world.